Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes

-Several studies have compiled constraints on four-fermionic operators \cite{Zarnecki:1999je,Ibarra:2004pe,Carpentier:2010ue,Garosi:2023yxg,Fernandez-Martinez:2024bxg}.
-However, in all of these works, the analysis was either limited to a subset of the $2q2\ell$ operators or conducted in terms of the WCs with broad Lorentz structures--vector, axial-vector, tensor, or pseudoscalar--without distinguishing between specific flavour indices.
-But here we try to impose constraints only on {LFV} $2q2\ell$ operators with specific quark and lepton indices, which are responsible for specific LFV processes.
-Based on the involvement of quarks and leptons in each process and corresponding EFT analysis, Table-\ref{tab:LFV Oprtr} presents a set of LFV $2q2\ell$ operators that contribute dominantly to those processes.\footnote{We do not consider the high-energy LFV processes involving bosons (Higgs or $Z$) or $3$-body decays of leptons in this analysis or the processes where these operators can be produced in the loop, e.g. LFVZ decays.} Furthermore, in Table-\ref{tab:mesons} we tabulate all mesons considered in this analysis and their quark compositions, whereas Tables-\ref{tab:SVG}-\ref{tab:effco} have been used for representing relevant data used.
+Several studies have compiled constraints on four-fermionic operators \cite{Zarnecki:1999je,Ibarra:2004pe,Carpentier:2010ue,Garosi:2023yxg,Fernandez-Martinez:2024bxg,Ali:2025xkw}.
+However, in all of these works, the analyses were either limited to a subset of the $2q2\ell$ operators or conducted in terms of the WCs with broad Lorentz structures--vector, axial-vector, tensor, or pseudoscalar--without distinguishing between specific flavour indices.
+In this analysis, we try to impose constraints only on LFV $2q2\ell$ operators with specific quark and lepton indices, which are responsible for specific LFV processes.
+Based on the involvement of quarks and leptons in each process and corresponding EFT analysis, Table-\ref{tab:LFV Oprtr} presents a set of LFV $2q2\ell$ operators that contribute dominantly to those processes.\footnote{We do not consider the high-energy LFV processes involving bosons (Higgs or $Z$) or $3$-body decays of leptons in this analysis or the processes where these operators can be produced in the loop, e.g. LFVZ decays.} Furthermore, in Table-\ref{tab:mesons} we tabulate all mesons considered in this analysis and their quark compositions, whereas Tables-\ref{tab:SVG}--\ref{tab:effco} mention the relevant data used.

-These operators contribute to the LFV processes in two possible scenarios.
+The said $2q2\ell$ operators contribute to the LFV processes in two possible scenarios.
 First, where processes involve different quark-flavour transitions, like decays of pseudoscalar mesons $(B,K,D)$, as described in Table-\ref{Tab:Operator_different-quark_indices}.
 Second, where the system involves the same quark flavour like quarkonium $(q\bar{q})$ or $\tau$ decaying to vector and pseudoscalar mesons, as described in Tables-\ref{Tab:Operator_same-quark_indices} and \ref{Tab:Operator_indices_tau}.
-Moreover, these operators have important phenomenological consequences because several bosonic mediators, such as a second Higgs doublet, vector bosons, various low-energy scalar or leptoquark models~\cite{deBlas:2017xtg,Plakias:2023esq,Chattopadhyay:2019ycs,De:2021crr} can induce them.
+Moreover, these operators have important phenomenological consequences because several bosonic mediators, such as a second Higgs doublet, vector bosons, various low-energy scalar or leptoquark models~\cite{deBlas:2017xtg,Plakias:2023esq,Chattopadhyay:2019ycs,De:2021crr,Gherardi:2020det,Buras:2020xsm,Bobeth:2017ecx,Dekens:2018bci,Aebischer:2025qhh} can induce them.